Building better brand equity: The strategies and ideas you haven’t heard

 Before we dive into the ‘how’, we first need to understand the ‘what’ we are evaluating here.
 There are competing ideas on how to determine brand equity.
-I think the best way going forward is to combine these processes into a comprehensive strategy.
+The best way going forward is to combine these processes into a comprehensive strategy.

-First, there are some methods that are a bit more abstract.
-These include brand awareness and brand preferences.
-This contrasts with the more concrete method of evaluating the financial value of the brand.
+First, there are methods like brand awareness that are more abstract.
+This contrasts with the concrete method of evaluating the financial value of the brand.

 So, in order to strongly and sufficiently evaluate our brand equity, we’ll combine these unique methods and come up with conclusions for each.

 Brand awareness is essentially how popular your brand is.
-This popularity gives you a good example of overall brand equity.
+This popularity gives you a good example.

 The most direct method to measuring brand awareness is by measuring searches to see data about how a brand is performing.
 This process is typically supplemented by software systems like Ahrefs.

 Though this is the most direct way, there are a few others with similar but unique value.
 These evaluation methods also require some estimation and aren’t always 100% accurate, but they’re still valid and widely-used.